EricssonResearch/scream/test-record.md

 |:-:|:-:|:-:|:-:|:-:|
 | 100 | 50 | 33 | 25 | 20 |

+All tests are run with only one iteration so one can expect a roughlt +/- 5% deviation from the figures below.

 ### Test 1, impact of microburst interval
 The test examines the impact of the microburst interval in the SCReAM performance without additional load and with